Prohelion/prohelion.github.io/docs/Battery_Management_System/1000V_BMS_Gen1/Communications_Protocol/10_CAN_Bus_Network.md

 <figcaption>CAN Network Topology</figcaption>
 </figure>

-The BMU uses the vehicle CAN bus to receive operating and configuration commands and transmit telemetry, as well as a source of low-voltage DC power to operate the electronics.
+The BMU uses the CAN bus network to receive operating and configuration commands and transmit telemetry, as well as a source of low-voltage DC power to operate the electronics.

 ## CAN Wiring